-Update: This post is a little naive.
-For the real deal, look at this video from the CTO of ProtonMail: https://vimeo.com/216747532
+Update: For a wholesome look at e-mail security this video from the CTO of ProtonMail: https://vimeo.com/216747532

 When you send an e-mail today it's sent in plaintext.
 This means that when you connect to your local coffee shop's WiFi they can intercept all e-mail that is sent through their router.
 This is probably not the relationship you have with your barista…